 I found that reading Krishnamurti’s books, listening and watching his recorded talks and dialogues with other great thinkers got me so far and when I got stuck I would read around him.
 I always found what I was looking for to get me through the next door.
 Transcribing and editing many of his talks, dialogues and sharings, both public and private, also helped me tremendously.

 Reading Buddhist principles (I have done this most of my life) gave me a good grounding, reading Occam helped me to see clearly, David Bohm illuminated what Krishnamurti was saying for me.
 There are many intelligent people who help me understand but I always come back to Krishnamurti’s talks.
 It wasn’t until I had read some other writers that I realized how good Krishnamurti is with language.
 (English is Krishnamurti’s second language, his first was Telugu.
 He also spoke French and Italian).
 Krishnamurti has a way of using everyday language to explain his teachings and often to young students at the schools he set up in India, America and England.
 His teachings are available to all people - ‘educated’ or not, rich and poor, young and old.
 Everyone is the same and no special knowledge is needed.
 In many ways, the less knowledge one has the easier it is to see what he is saying.
 An open mind is essential.

 Krishnamurti was living when the world was in the grip of a power-based madness: two pointless and destructive ‘world wars’, the so-called ‘cold war’, the american war in Vietnam, Korea and others too numerous to mention but all shameful acts by people to people.
-30 years since his death the world is closer to the abyss that looms unless mankind changes - not soon but now.
+In the 30+ years since his death the world is closer to the abyss that looms unless mankind changes - not soon but now.
 There are many who think it is already too late to stop the coming catastrophe caused by the myopic stupidity of mankind, his competitive actions and his idea that he is separate from the environment.

 I really think that unless we all understand what Krishnamurti was saying and act on it then the future of humanity, as a part of this beautiful world, looks limited indeed.

-Of all the teachings available in the world (that I am aware of), I have found the teachings of Krishnamurti to be the most useful in helping me to understand how to see, more clearly, the environment, the world of which I am a part and the people I meet in it.
-I am not saying that I can do this but I do see more clearly than I did over 20 years ago when I started reading the first book.
+Of all the teachings available in the world (that I am aware of), I have found the sharings of Krishnamurti to be the most useful in helping me to understand how to see, more clearly, the environment, the world of which I am a part and the people I meet in it.
+I am not saying that I can do this but I do see more clearly than I did over 30 years ago when I started reading the first book.

 As the River joins the Ocean: Reflections about J Krishnamurti by G Narayan.
 Narayan was Krishnamurti’s nephew and knew him well.
 This is a beautiful book written by a gentle man and which helps the reader to understand Krishnamurti.
 Read a meditation by Giddu Narayan.